Xacfran/fx-cv/README.md

 ## Planning to use this template?

 If you are unsure on where or how to start, I'd suggest you have a look at the tutorials I mentioned above.
-I have also made available the file with which I started my CV, follow the steps on the installation of the packages as mentioned in the first lines of the file because there are some bugs in the datadrivencv package.
+I have also made available the file with which I started my CV `start_here.R`.
+Follow the steps on the installation of the packages as mentioned in the first lines of that file because there are some bugs in the datadrivencv package.